 About Summit Tamalpais

 Summit Tamalpais is a unique public school located in San Pablo, CA. We provide a college-ready, personalized learning experience in a dynamic, diverse student community.
 We are tuition-free and open to all students.
-We opened our doors in the fall of 2016 and are currently serving students from grade 7 to grade 11.
-We will grow to serve grades 7 through 12 by fall 2021 and our first class will graduate in the spring 2022!
+We opened our doors in the fall of 2016 and are currently serving students from grade 7 to grade 12.
+We graduated our founding class in June 2022.

 The Summit Difference